Clean Plate campaign: Impact

-The large food waste which is the key issue dealt by the Clean Plate Campaign is largely contributed by the excessive government funding on dining tables.
-The director of the Institute of Law and Social Sciences at Renmin University of China, Zhou Xiaozheng justified the connection between fighting waste and fighting corruption with clear evidence. "since the issuance of Mr. Xi's eight-point guide for official conduct at the end of 2012, an average of 3,000 metric tons of kitchen waste per day had been reduced in Beijing (20-30% of total kitchen waste, depending on the data source), mainly due to reduced public consumption".
-The timing coincides with the "Clean Plate Campaign" which started in January 2013, when top officials including Xi Jinping himself and numerous state news reports supported the movement by stressing the importance of reducing food waste and emphasizing the significance of stopping lavish banquets using government funding seen everywhere in Chinese bureaucracies at the time.
-In 2012, it is reported that government officials spent $48 billion on state banquets, but due to the "Clean Plate Campaign" bonding with the anti-corruption campaign, the sale of luxury food items has been cut in half, according to China' s Commerce Ministry.
-And in Beijing and Shanghai, there have been business drop by as much as 35% in the catering industry.
+Excess food waste, the core issue addressed by the Clean Plate campaign, is connected to the excessive spending of government funding on dining tables.
+The director of the Institute of Law and Social Sciences at Renmin University of China, Zhou Xiaozheng justified the connection between fighting waste and fighting corruption, stating that "Since the issuance of Xi's eight-point guide for official conduct at the end of 2012, an average of 3,000 metric tons of kitchen waste per day had been reduced in Beijing (20–30% of total kitchen waste, depending on the data source), mainly due to reduced public consumption".
+The timing coincides with the Clean Plate campaign, which started in January 2013, when top officials including Xi Jinping and numerous state news reports supported the movement by stressing the importance of reducing food waste and emphasizing the significance of stopping lavish banquets that used government funding, seen everywhere in Chinese bureaucracies at the time.
+In 2012, China's Commerce Ministry reported that government officials spent $48 billion on state banquets, but due to the Clean Plate campaign bonding with the anti-corruption campaign, the sale of luxury food items was cut in half.
+In Beijing and Shanghai, business had dropped by as much as 35% in the catering industry.